 Typically limited to hard assets.
 Loan may not cover 100% of costs.

-A “lease rate” is used by finance companies to determine how much they will fund a dealer/vendor for a lease transaction.
-The “lease rate” is a fraction presented as a decimal, the numerator of which is the amount of the monthly payment and the denominator of which is the amount the finance company pays the dealer/vendor for the equipment.
+A “rate” is used by finance companies to determine how much they will fund a dealer/vendor for a lease transaction.
+The “rate” is a fraction presented as a decimal, the numerator of which is the amount of the monthly payment and the denominator of which is the amount the finance company pays the dealer/vendor for the equipment.
 For example, if a lease contract calls for 60 monthly payments of $217 each and the lease rate is .02170, then the finance company would pay the vendor $10,000 for the lease ($217 ÷ .02170 = $10,000).

 We get this question a lot because you realize you can’t use somebody else’s money for free, and you’re right!
 The challenge is that interest rates don’t apply on leases because that implies there is a principal amount – which a lease doesn't have.
 Rather, each payment is a rental payment that compensates the owner of the equipment (leasing company) for use of the equipment.
 Similar to an apartment rental, the lessee pays an amount to the owner in exchange for use of the owner’s property.